 sudo apt update

-Remove Google Chrome User Data (Optional)
+Remove Google Chrome User Data on Linux Mint (Optional)

 After uninstalling Chrome, you can optionally remove your personal data to complete the cleanup.